Find the answer to questions such as:

 The coat check is on the left hand side on the ground floor as you enter the foyer throught the main entrance

-Introductory talks (in Dutch) are given on the special auditorium, you will find the entrance opposite the coatcheck, on the ground floor.
+Introductory talks (in Dutch) are given in the 'Odeonzaal', you will find the entrance opposite the coatcheck, on the ground floor.

 The pre-performance dinner is served on the 2nd balcony level, at the right hand side.